cloudify-cosmo/getcloudify.org/guide/3.2/installation-bootstrapping.md

     * `cfy` - Contains the entire Cloudify manager service stack.
     * `data` - Contains mount points that are to be used for persistence purposes (ElasticSearch, InfluxDB, etc.).

   * Docker persistence - Docker containers do not persist their files.
-For this reason, the Cloudify Docker implementation uses a Docker data container.
-The Docker data container's sole purpose is to hold data written to it by the main cloudify container.
+For this reason, the Cloudify docker implementation uses a Docker data container.
+The docker data container's sole purpose is to hold data written to it by the main cloudify container.
 The data container itself does not have to be running and acts as an external mountable device.
 By defining the mount point paths on the data container, it's possible to share the data between the containers using the `--volumes-from` flag.
-You can read more about the Docker data container architecture [here](https://docs.docker.com/userguide/dockervolumes/).
+You can read more about the docker data container architecture [here](https://docs.docker.com/userguide/dockervolumes/).

   * Container management - Since the docker implementation is meant to run on any Linux distribution supported by docker, Cloudify lets docker manage the container's lifecycle.
 To do so, it starts the management container using the `--restart=always` flag.